sigma-s/100-Days-of-Code/log.md

 Update 1: Never mind.
 Moving the container broke some other parts of the page (put whole page in a jumbotron and messed up the footer).
 Back to the drawing board!

 Update 2: I found the error!!!
-I missing </nav>!!!
+A missing `</nav>`!!!
 I feel so relieved and frustrated at the same time lol.
 Great way to wrap up the night though :)

 **Thoughts:** I'm thinking I may need to start from scratch with my portfolio.
 But I do feel like I can eventually figure out why the navbar will not work when fixed (and let's be honest, I don't want to start over from scratch lol).